 Example 1: Topper Comes Up.
 Suzy is about to flip a coin, which she knows to be fair.
 She introduces 'Topper' to rigidly designate whichever side of the coin will come up.
 Because of the way she introduces the term, she can be certain that Topper comes up.
 However, Topper is either heads or tails.
 Suzy knows that, either way, there is a 1/2 chance that Topper comes up.
 So her credence that Topper comes up should not equal the known chance that Topper comes up.

-5 contradicting PP1.
+If E is a suitable specification of the coin-tossing set-up, and Top is the hypothesis that Topper comes up, then contradicting PP1.
 This example trades on the idea that chance has to do with metaphysical or nomological modality, whereas credence is a matter of epistemic modality.
 It's essentially a priori for Suzy that Topper comes up, and that's why Suzy gives it credence one.
 But it's not necessary that Topper comes up, and so too it's not chance one.